angelanarag/Project_1/README.md

 	- Throughout 2020, unemployment steadily declined from its peak to 6.7% in December 2020 and is back to 3.5% in December 2022
 	- Part-Time workers were disproportionately impacted by the Covid19 shutdowns, at the peak, the Part-Time workers unemployment rate was 24.3% compared to Full-Time workers at 12.9% and the national rate of 14.7%
 	- Based on the Pearson’s Correlation, Unemployment Rates and Covid19 Cases have a correlation coefficient of less than < 0.3, which means there is no correlation, or it is very weak, even though there is consensus that the Covid19 pandemic was the main reason for the large spike in unemployment in 2020.
 Therefore, simply comparing the number of Covid19 cases by itself to the Unemployment Rate is not enough to show correlation.
 We must also look at other factors such as industry, state, number of remote workers, etc. to get an overall better picture of the cause of unemployment.
 	- A well-known indicator of inflation is the Consumer Price Index (CPI), a measure of the average change overtime in the prices paid by urban consumers for a market basket of consumer goods and services.
 The correlation coefficient of Unemployment Rate and CPI is -0.2 which proves the negative correlation, but it is still less than < 0.3 which can mean there is no correlation, or it is very weak.
-However, if only look from April 2020 to December 2022, the correlation coefficient becomes tighter
+However, if only look from April 2020 to December 2022, the correlation coefficient becomes stronger at -0.68.

 2. Employment Rate by State
 	- The U.S has saw dramatic changes in the unemployment rates by states in the last 5 years.